easy-graph/easy-graph.github.io/docs/_sources/contributorGuide.rst.txt

    **Note:** Make sure your branch is
    `rebased <https://docs.github.com/en/free-pro-team@latest/github/using-git/about-git-rebase>`__
    against the latest main branch.
 A maintainer might ask you to ensure the branch is up-to-date prior to merging your Pull Request if changes have conflicts.

-All pull requests, unless otherwise instructed, need to be first accepted into the main branch (``master``).
+All pull requests, unless otherwise instructed, must first be accepted into the main branch (``master``).

 Issue triage